s3prl/s3prl/README.md

 Using downstreams
 ------------------------------------
+- *Warning: we are still developing and testing some downstream tasks, documentation of a task will be added once it has been fully tested.*
-- Instructions are documented here: [Downstream README](https://github.com/s3prl/s3prl/tree/master/downstream#downstream-tasks)
+- Instructions are documented here: [Downstream README](https://github.com/s3prl/s3prl/tree/master/downstream/README.md)

 [Back to Top](#table-of-contents)